AmaduKamara/dm-landing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Live Demo
-You can access the [LiveDemo](https://cloud-data-management.netlify.app/)
+Here is the link to the [LiveDemo](https://cloud-data-management.netlify.app/)

 ## Built WWith